bcorfman/arcade_actions/docs/prd.md

 ## ✅ Project Overview

-The goal is to create a robust, modern **Actions system for the Arcade 3.x Python library**, inspired by Cocos2D's action system but reimagined to fit Arcade's physics, sprite, and delta-time-based architecture.
+The goal is to create a robust, conditional **Actions system for the Arcade 3.x Python library**, inspired by Cocos2D's action system but reimagined to fit Arcade's API.

 This system enables complex sprite behaviors (movement, rotation, scaling, fading, grouping, scheduling) in games like Space Invaders, Galaga, and Asteroids — all using high-level declarative actions.